NOTANO0B/MetaMC/index.md

 ### I DONATED BUT MY MONEY DIDN'T SHOW UP!
 U LIED TO ME!!!
 Calm down, I'll check my paypal every once in a while and add the funds that I recieve.
 The donations are not updated real time, because I don't have the time to make a bot that updates this, sorry.
 If you have any concerns, I'm more than happy to talk to you about it over discord, you can see my username and tag above.
 ## Join my server instead of friending me, I'm much more active there.
 [My Server](discord.gg/nXM9pAu)
+My server is very fun, you should definitiely check it out!
 <br>
 <br>I'll leave screenshots and updates below, keep your eyes peeled!
 #### Changelog and teasers below